Comparing Transplant Programs

 Most patients seeking information about transplant programs are interested in one specific type of transplant: heart, intestine, kidney, liver, lung, or pancreas.
 Some hospitals that have transplant programs may transplant any of these organs, but some may transplant only kidneys.
 For this reason, SRTR lists transplant programs by transplant type.

 To begin your search, use the search box at the top of the page and choose a specific transplant type.
 You may also enter a program name or a postal (ZIP) code if you want to search for a specific program or by a specific location.
 If you do not know a program's full name, enter a partial name.
-If you enter a ZIP code, only programs within 50 miles of the center of the ZIP code will be displayed (you may increase this distance to 100 or 250 miles.)
+If you enter a ZIP code, only programs within 50 miles of the center of the ZIP code will be displayed (you may increase this distance up to 750 miles.)

 Understanding the search results